 - Vitamin D: required for immune system maintenance.
 Sunlight is the most efficient source of vitamin D. Try to get a daily walk with your toddler while being sun smart.
 Include vitamin D rich foods such as oily fish (salmon, tuna) and eggs in your toddler’s diet.

 - Vitamin A: helps maintain immune function.
 Include vitamin A-rich foods such as dark green leafy vegetables, cheese and butter in your toddler’s diet.

 If you’re concerned your toddler may not be getting enough of these essential nutrients, toddler milk drinks (such as Aptamil Gold+ Toddler) can be helpful as part of a healthy balanced diet.

 Optimal cognitive function allows a child to build resilience

 The brain grows faster during the first 5 years of life than any other time.
 It is a critical time for cognitive development.
-During these early years, the brain remembers the experiences a child gains through play, touch, smell, taste and social interactions.
-These experiences form the foundations for resilience later in life.Iron is a critical nutrient that is known to support brain development and cognitive function.
-Offer iron-rich foods to your child, including red meat, chicken, legumes and iron-fortified foods, as part of a healthy balanced diet.
+During these early years the brain remembers all the experiences a child gains through play, touch, smell, taste and social interactions.
+It is these experiences that form the foundations for resilience later in life.Iron is a critical nutrient that is known to support brain development and cognitive function.
+Offer iron-rich foods to your child including red meat, chicken, legumes and iron fortified foods, include these as part of a healthy balanced diet.